Portrait: Arash Yaraghi, Safavieh

 What has been the highlight of your career thus far?

 The highlight of my career is working with the great designers in Safavieh Couture.
 I also enjoy working with our people in the technology field to develop logistics and distribution programs.

-The ultimate satisfaction is to see our licensing partners' designs come to life.
-Not just the finished product, but the chain of people working - from designers in New York, to weavers in Nepal, to the department store.
+The ultimate satisfaction that I receive is to see our licensing partners' designs come to life.
+Not just seeing the finished product, but the chain of people working -- from designers in New York, to weavers in Nepal, to the department store.
 Seeing the process go full circle, with everyone working together, is the perfect example of globalization.